Quaker Africa Interest Group (QAIG)

 The projects/charities group

 This is a smaller group of (some of) the UK Quaker charities/organisations working with partners in Africa to share specific charity related interests.
-The group has been active since 2019; a WhatsApp group helps connect between meetings, which are usually short zoom meetings, and occasionally blended.
+A WhatsApp group helps connect between meetings, which are usually short zoom meetings, and occasionally blended.

 The charities group also shares some practical issues: Trustee renewal, good practice, fundraising, communications, safeguarding, planning and assurance, evaluation, working towards authentic partnerships, whether to travel to visit projects etc.